Fill in the form to receive a free call from one of our advisers. We can also arrange to meet you for a free initial consultation at our office.

 The Company might also seek agreement or the attitude of key creditors in relation to determining whether the CVA will be successfully approved.
 It is also important that the Directors consider what measures they are to take moving into the future to ensure that they will avoid a reoccurrence of the Company’s financial difficulties.

-- That the Company’s financial position is materially different from that contained in the Proposal and explaining the extent to which the information has been verified.
+- The Company’s financial position is materially different from that contained in the Proposal and explaining the extent to which the information has been verified.

-- That the Company Voluntary Arrangement is manifestly unfair.
+- The Company Voluntary Arrangement is manifestly unfair.

-- That the CVA has a reasonable prospect of being approved and implemented.
+- The CVA has a reasonable prospect of being approved and implemented.

 At the meeting of creditors, a majority of more than 75% of those voting in favour is required for the Proposal to be approved.